Teaching Your Kids To Save Money

 Teach your child at an early age about the difference between wants and needs.
 He or she can then differentiate between the things that are important or not.
 This lesson will overall help them make better judgments on their spending.

 You could offer your kids incentives that could encourage them to save more.
-Say if you make a deal with your kids that for every 100 dollars they keep, you will gift them a toy.
+Say if you make a deal with your kids that for every 100 pounds they keep, you will gift them a toy.
 This incentive will encourage your kids to save up on their allowance.

 You could also give them various incentives that would help them save money quicker.
 Most households pay their kids for doing some chores around the house.
 Giving your children an allowance for doing some basic tasks around the house will help them learn the importance of effort and hard work.
 It will also help them view saving as an ongoing target, it gives them structure.